-CV SMOOTHING allows control over the smoothing (averaging) of the incoming analogue control voltages.
-This can be useful to create a delayed response to incoming CV.
+CU SMOOTHING allows control over the smoothing (averaging) of the incoming analogue control voltages.
+This can be useful to create a delayed response to incoming CV, or to low-pass filter the CV.
 Normally set to 0 for no smoothing.

 For each CV input 2 horizontal bars are shown on the righthand side of the display.
 The upper dimmer bar shows the raw input level.
-The lower brighter bar shows the resolved value (after offset and scaling).
+The lower brighter bar shows the resolved value (after offset, scaling and filtering).